 Social media marketing is a crucial part of any marketing strategy, but when implemented correctly, it can work for local marketing, too.

 What is Social Media Marketing?

 When business owners use this marketing strategy, they rely on social media platforms like Facebook, YouTube, Twitter, Instagram, Pinterest, and Snapchat (to name a few) to connect with your audience.
-Brands use social media to build brand awareness, increase website traffic, drive sales, and more.
+Small businesses use social media to build brand awareness, increase website traffic, drive sales, and more.

 How to Choose Where to Advertise